 Then, press the Create App button to create your app.

-This will bring you to a page with some Basic information about your app.
+This will bring you to a page with some basic information about your app.
 Scroll down to the Add features and functionality settings, and enable the Incoming Webhooks option.

-Then, toggle the Activate Incoming Webhooks option to On.
+Now that you’ve enabled the Incoming Webhooks setting, toggle the Activate Incoming Webhooks option to On.
 This will open up more details further down on the page.

 Next, underneath the Webhook URLs for Your Workspace section, click the Add New Webhook to Workspace button.